Heather Morris: Glee

-In Season 3, her and Rivera's characters continue with the lesbian storyline.
-Morris had a large role in the episode "Prom-asaurus".
-During the season finale, she reveals that she has an 0.0 GPA and that she will not be graduating.
+In season 3, she and Rivera's characters continued their relationship as a couple.
+Morris had a leading role in the episode "Prom-asaurus".
+During the season finale, Brittany (played by Morris) revealed that she had an 0.0 GPA and that she would not be graduating.

 During the 2011 Glee Tour, Morris performed Britney Spears' song "I'm a Slave 4 U".
 She also had a dance spotlight with castmate Harry Shum Jr. during Naya Rivera's performance of "Valerie", and was one of the dancers in the "Single Ladies" and "Safety Dance" numbers.

 Morris co-wrote and appeared in a January 2011 video for the comedy website Funny or Die, "Nuthin' But A Glee Thang" a parody of "Nuthin' but a 'G' Thang" by Dr. Dre featuring Snoop Dogg.
 Co-written with actresses Ashley Lendzion and Riki Lindhome, the video features appearances from Modern Family's Sofia Vergara and Morris' Glee castmates Matthew Morrison, Cory Monteith, Harry Shum Jr., and Naya Rivera.

 On June 28, 2013, it was reported that Morris would not be returning as a regular on Glee's fifth season.
 However, Morris reprised her role for the show's hundredth episode and the final episode of the show's fifth season.
 Morris also appeared in five episodes in the show's sixth and final season, including the series finale.

 Dancing with the Stars, The Masked Dancer

-On March 1, 2017, Morris was revealed as one of the contestants who would compete on season 24 of Dancing with the Stars.
-Her participation in the show has been criticized, with many citing her professional dancing experience as an unfair advantage.
-The producers defended their decision to cast Morris by saying that she doesn't have ballroom or partnering experience.
-She was paired with professional dancer Maksim Chmerkovskiy, though she danced with troupe member Alan Bersten starting on the second until the fifth week of the competition due to Chmerkovskiy suffering a calf muscle injury.
-Morris and Chmerkovskiy reunited to dance in the sixth week of the competition on April 24, 2017, but were eliminated despite receiving the first perfect score of the season and topping the results board.
+On March 1, 2017, Morris was revealed as one of the contestants who would compete on season 24 of Dancing with the Stars, causing massive criticism, with many citing her professional dancing experience as an unfair advantage.
+The producers defended their decision to cast Morris by saying that she does not have ballroom or partnering experience.
+She was paired with professional dancer Maksim Chmerkovskiy, though she danced with troupe member Alan Bersten starting on the second until the fifth week of the competition due to Maks suffering a calf muscle injury.
+Maks reunited with her to dance in the sixth week of the competition on April 24, 2017, but they were eliminated despite receiving the first perfect score of the season and topping the results board, causing fans to boo loudly.

-On October 22, 2022, Morris was revealed to be the winner of the second season of The Masked Dancer.
+On October 22, 2022, Morris was revealed to be the winner of the second and final season of The Masked Dancer.
 She participated in the show under the character of "Scissors".
+Due to the show being cancelled in 2024, she was the last ever celebrity to be unmasked on the show, and closed the entire show, the final, and its final season by dancing unmasked to "Respect" by Aretha Franklin, which marked the show's final performance in whole.

+HEAT Faculty

+Morris joined the HEAT Convention and Competition Faculty in 2020.
+Morris teaches master classes and serves as a judge.